mayadata-io/kubera-docs/content/kubera-enterprise/Air-Gapped-environments.md

 ---
 title: Air-Gapped-environments
 shortTitle: Air-Gapped environments
-#intro: 'You can use {% data variables.product.prodname_desktop %} to create and manage a Git repository without using the command line.'
+#intro: 'You can use {% data variables.product.prodname_ %} to create and manage a Git repository without using the command line.'
 redirect_from:
-  - /desktop/Air-Gapped-environments
+  - /kubera-enterprise/Air-Gapped-environments
 versions:
   free-pro-team: '*'
 ---